-Business Internship 3 90 credits, Business

-BUS 410 Note: This course is required only for students who beganin Fall 2022 or after.
-Major or Minor

-TOTAL 1 un 2022 01 untori 45
+BUS 410 Business Internship Note: This course is required only for students who beganin Fall 2022 or after.
+3 90 credits, Business Major or Minor TOTAL 7 dir 2022 or direct 45 credits

-credits

 Concentration in Business Management

 This concentration is for business students who wish to study management in more depth.
 Project management, human resources management, supply chain management, and organizational behavior are all topics that students may explore in detail if they elect to concentrate in business management.